 Bamboo Toilet Paper

-As far as eco-friendly toilet paper goes, this option might be the best one we currently have as Bamboo is the world’s fastest-growing plant and can be grown sustainably in the right environment.
+As far as zero waste toilet paper goes, bamboo might be the best one we currently have as Bamboo is the world’s fastest-growing plant and can be grown sustainably in the right environment.
 Bamboo re-grows so does not need re-planting and can therefore replenish itself for a long time.
+Some Bamboo toilet paper can be stiff and harsh, so again make sure you choose your paper wisely.

 Look out for unbleached, plastic-free rolls as they will contain fewer chemicals and is better for our planet.